spacetelescope/jwst_magic/README.md

 Contributing
 -----------------
+> **WARNING**: No further development of this project is expected.
+This section remains solely for completeness.

 There are two pages to review before you begin contributing to the `jwst_magic` package.
 The first is our [style guide](./style_guide/style_guide.md) and the second is our suggested [git workflow page](./style_guide/git_workflow.md), which contains an in-depth explanation of the workflow.